Pylons/pyramid/docs/narr/hooks.rst

 Changing the Not Found View
 ---------------------------

-When :mod:`repoze.bfg` can't map a URL to view code, it invokes a :term:`not found view`, which is a :term:`view callable`.
+When :mod:`pyramid` can't map a URL to view code, it invokes a :term:`not found view`, which is a :term:`view callable`.
 A default notfound view exists.
 The default not found view can be overridden through application configuration.
 This override can be done via